jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 On the Configure Builder page, specify

 * The password associated with your IBM id as the "Your IBM DevOps Services password"
 * The folder containing your code, i.e. "WordCounter" as the "Build script path".
-Upon loading the project in the RTC client, this folder automatically maps to an Eclipse project.
+Upon loading the project in the Rational Team Concert client, this folder automatically maps to an Eclipse project.
 * A name for the "Build archive directory".
 This is where the build output files go and are archived as part of the build result.